morridm-zz/drumlights/README.md

 ## Animated LED Drum Lights

-My daughter and I are adding interactive leds to her drum set for fun and a learning experience.
+My daughter and I added interactive leds to her drum set for fun and a learning experience.
 This is our project we setup for us to take it from concept to reality.

+Note:  I originally used the Arduino IDE for this project but switched to [PlatformIO for VSCode](https://platformio.org/get-started/ide?install=vscode) when I updated/refactored the project for use with an Adafruit Trinket Pro 5v instead of the regular Trinket 5v.

+I was not aware of PlatformIO when I orginally started this project and stumbled opon it.
+I'm so glad I did!
+PlatformIO is night and day better than the Arduino IDE.
+If you have not yet, make the change to [PlatformIO with VSCode](https://platformio.org/get-started/ide?install=vscode).

 - [ ] Pro(s): This is a great arduino learning project and will be awesome when implemented.
 - [ ] Con(s): Expensive, when making one for every drum/cymbal in the set.
 You could probably use fewer trinkets if powering from an external source instead of USB.
 I thought about this later but just went ahead with one trinket per drum/cymbal.